mozilla/pontoon/docs/dev/install-docker.rst

         ready, then abort the process, then restart it.
 That should let the webapp do all its setup as expected.

+        Alternatively, you can run ``docker-compose up postgresql`` and wait until it reports that the database is ready, then stop that and run ``make dockerrun``.

 3. Finally you need to run some setup steps, while the webapp is running::

       $ make dockersetup